 Efforts to reduce demand for competency services include several innovative programs listed as follows: Forensic Projects for Assistance in Transition from Homelessness, mobile crisis response, and Forensic Housing and Recovery through Peer Services teams.
 FPATH identifies and builds relationships with persons at highest risk for involvement in the criminal court, homelessness, and forensic mental health systems in an effort to provide services and prevent involvement in these systems.
 Mobile crisis response provides timely interventions in the field in an effort to keep individuals from being arrested and incarcerated and to instead quickly connect them with the services they need.
-FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs, and connects them with supports for housing and peers who have similar lived experience.
+FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs and connects them with supports for housing and peers who have similar lived experience.
 Each of these programs is working to meet client's needs and to enable them to move forward in a positive manner before a behavioral health crisis necessitates criminal court involvement or involuntary hospitalization.
-FPATH, MCR, and FHARPS programs have been working to implement their Phase 2 services in the King region, during Q1 2022, were able to bring their initial services online.
+FPATH, MCR, and FHARPS programs have implemented their initial suite of services for Phase 2 in the King region.
+Services became active during Q1 2022.

 OFMHS management is working with the union to create additional efficiencies for jail-based evaluations.
 Recent work to implement changes from several successful Demand to Bargain agreements is ongoing.
 Additionally, OFMHS attempts to accomplish these challenging Settlement Agreement goals in the context of the global COVID-19 pandemic that continues spreading at a high level throughout Washington state causing varying levels of state and local lockdowns to be implemented.
 At of the end of Q1 2020, the initial pandemic effects on our operations were relatively muted, but as the lockdown continued into Q2, and then the highly modified treatment environments persisted into Q3, the effects deepened.
 As Q3 and Q4 2020 advanced, agency staff proved time and time again to be highly adaptive and learned to work relatively efficiently within the challenging confines of the COVID-19 restrictions.
 Continuing through Q1-Q3 2021, many of our partners had re-opened with COVID-19 modified operations and competency services demand has rapidly returned to and in many cases exceeded prepandemic levels.

 OFMHS' staff has strived to continue advancing transformative solutions to the forensic system in a safety and patient-centered care environment, in spite of the challenges induced by the historic pandemic.
-Further waves of COVID-19 infection variants, however, threaten to upend the fragile balance.
+Further waves of COVID-19 infection variants, however, have threatened to upend the fragile balance.
 Omicron's arrival toward the end of Q4 2021 began to disrupt operations and eventually became the most significant COVID-19 infection wave to impact BHA facilities to date.
 January and February 2022 saw major Omicron outbreaks and significant impacts to patients, staff, and our operations.
+Moving into and through Q2 2022, the impacts of Omicron continued to slowly wane, and competency services referrals remain at or near record levels.